 At your brick and mortar store, planning for returns and exchanges will have a stronger focus on implementing the system of returns.
 Build and implement your return and exchange before the returns start coming in.
 This will make the process easier for your customers to navigate and more organized for your staff.
 Your employees don’t have time to waste on complicated returns and your shoppers need convenience in order to continue shopping with you.
 No one likes to make or handle returns so be sure to make it as seamless as possible.

 Your huge holiday foot traffic and sales should also bring you valuable data on your customers.
-Hopefully, you’ll use it to build your loyalty program, collect emails, compile order histories, and organized abandoned carts.
+Hopefully, you’ll use it to build your loyalty program, collect emails, compile order histories, and organize abandoned carts.
 These tools are all especially valuable for retargeting existing customers.

 Choose a strategy that would get you shopping at a certain retail store again.
 It could be a one-time offer on a specific product or a storewide discount.
-Consider emailing reminders for those with idle carts or advertise similar products to past purchases made.
+Consider emailing reminders for those with idle carts or advertising similar products to past purchases made.
 Leverage your social media presence with targeted ads to boost conversion rates.
 A targeted ad campaign towards lapsed customers can result in bringing about a quarter of those lost sales back.

-This strategy can be applied all year round but will pay particular significant dividends for the weeks following the holiday season.
+This strategy can be applied all year round but will pay particularly significant dividends for the weeks following the holiday season.
 Getting back just a fraction of lost sales can greatly reduce the post-holiday lull in sales.
 Just don’t wait too long – most shoppers will quickly forget if not reminded.

-You probably invested a lot of time and money on your holiday marketing campaign.
+You probably invested a lot of time and money in your holiday marketing campaign.
 From emails to social media ad strategies, the holidays are a great time to remind consumers about your brand as much as possible.

 But it’s important not to forget about this during the January retail hangover.
 You may be exhausted after the holidays but your customers aren’t.
 This doesn’t mean that your strategy should be as aggressive as it was during November and December, but you shouldn’t simply forget about it.
 Consistent communication with your shoppers will result in more sales.